Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Summary and concluding remarks

-To facilitate the solution of the integral equations verifying the mixture, we have considered the tracer limit where one of the species is present at a negligible concentration.
+Finally, it is important to remark that to facilitate the solution of the integral equations verifying the mixture, we have considered the tracer limit where one of the species is present at a negligible concentration.
 A possible extension of this work is to generalise diffusion to a binary mixture with arbitrary concentrations.
-In addition, it may be interesting to study the role of density in the diffusion and segregation diagrams using the Enskog kinetic equation which applies to moderate densities.
+In addition, it may be interesting to study the role of density in the diffusion and segregation diagrams using the Enskog kinetic equation which applies to moderate densities. \vicente{Moreover, revisiting the problem within a simplified random-walk framework could shed light on the underlying mechanisms responsible for the observed non-monotonicities and the crossing of curves in the tracer diffusion coefficient}.
 These studies will be developed in future projects.